digitalfortress-tech/localstorage-slim/README.md

 - 🔥 A super light-weight library [![~1kB minzipped](https://badgen.net/bundlephobia/minzip/localstorage-slim)](https://bundlephobia.com/package/localstorage-slim)
 - ⏰ Supports **TTL** (i.e. expiry of data in LocalStorage)
 - 🧬 Supports **encryption/decryption**
-- 🌐 Checks LocalStorage browser support internally
-- ⚜️ Allows you to store data in **multiple formats** (numbers, strings, objects, arrays, ...) with checks for cyclic references
+- ⚜️ Store data in **multiple formats** (numbers, strings, objects, arrays, ...) with checks for cyclic references
+- 🌐 Works everywhere (falls back to an in-memory store when localStorage is unavailable/blocked due to a security policy, for example: within incognito mode)
+- ⚙️ Configurable to use with **sessionStorage** or even a custom store that implements the [Storage interface](https://developer.mozilla.org/en-US/docs/Web/API/Storage).
 - 🎀 Framework agnostic!
 ---

 ## ➕ Install